TianyouLi/evemu/README.md

-ev-tools - Kernel devices emulation
+ev-tools - record/replay with kernel devices emulation
 ===================================

 This package was developed on top of evemu tool mentioned below.
 It provide record and replay multiple devices at same time with new command line: